red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

 For OCS 4.4.0 there is a need to do a few workarounds when installing in a disconnected environment.
 Future versions of OCS should not need these additional steps to properly install.

 ### Mirroring missing images
   In OCS version 4.4.0 many of the `relatedImages` are detailed in the CSV, ocs-operator.v4.4.0.clusterserviceversion.yaml.
-Even so we still need to add a few missing images that are not yet in the OCS 4.4 CSV `relatedImages` section.
+Even so you still need to add a few missing images that are not yet in the OCS 4.4 CSV `relatedImages` section.
 Below is an example of a mapping file for OCS-4.4.0 that includes the missing images for OCS 4.4.0.

   Save content below to mapping-missing.txt: